The Causses du Quercy, UNESCO Global Geopark

 The dry lawns of the Causses du Quercy are maintained naturally by sheep and the "lakes" of Saint-Namphaise.

 There is a diverse flora with orchids and Mediterranean species such as Pinnate stipe or thatch sandwort.
-The fauna also very present on the causse will offer you the possibility of seeing a ocellated lizard, loud edicnema (bird also called "phantom of the causse") but also small insects like theAzure wild thyme or the buzzard locust.
+The fauna also very present on the causse will offer you the possibility of seeing a ocellated lizard, loud edicnema (bird also called "phantom of the causse") but also small insects like theAzure wild thyme or buzzard locust.

 Sheltered by the cliffs, birds like the Peregrine Falcon, Great horned owl (Intergovernmental Panel on Climate Change) and the rock swallow are appearing.